 We equip North Carolina families to be voices of persuasion for family values in their communities

 Founded in 1992, the North Carolina Family Policy Council is a nonpartisan, nonprofit research and education organization dedicated to the preservation of the family and traditional family values.
+See what others are saying about us!

 As an independent 501(c)(3) research and education organization, the North Carolina Family Policy Council is supported entirely by the generosity of our donors.
 We are engaged in a battle to retain the Judeo-Christian values that are the foundation of western civilization.
 These are the same values which supported the establishment of the United States and which are embodied in the Ten Commandments and in the founding documents of our nation.